rezafotohi/FedAnilPlusPlus/README.md

 <p align="justify">FedAnil++ is a Privacy-Preserving and Communication-Efficient Federated Deep Learning Model to address non-IID data, privacy concerns, and communication overhead.
 This repo hosts a simulation for FedAnil++ written in Python.</p>

 ## Introduction
 <p align="justify"> With the volume of data growing in enterprises, the traditional learning paradigm based on machine learning (ML) has given way to an emerging paradigm called federated deep learning (FDL).
 In FDL, with the collaboration of local enterprises and the server, a model is trained without sending raw private data from local enterprises to a server.
 However, existing FDL-based approaches are vulnerable to attacks and violate privacy.
-Therefore, we propose FedAnil++, a novel Federated Deep Learning Model that includes three main phases to overcome this challenge.
+Therefore, we propose FedAnil++, a novel Federated Deep Learning Model with three main phases to overcome this challenge.
 The goal of the first phase is to solve the Unbalanced and non-IID (Independent and Identically Distributed) data challenges.
 The Privacy-preserving challenge is addressed in the second phase.
 Finally, in the third phase, a communication-efficient approach is proposed to reduce communication costs. </p>

 For detailed explanations, please refer to the [*A Privacy-Preserving and Communication-Efficient Federated Deep Learning Model for Intelligent Enterprises*](https://ieeexplore.ieee.org/abstract/document/10128790).